Vikram Patel: Career

 Health of the National Institute for Mental Health.

-In 1997, he and several local colleagues founded Sangath, a mental health research NGO located in Goa that works with the LSHTM on multiple projects focusing on child development, adolescent health, and mental health.
-In 2008, Sangath won the MacArthur Foundation’s International Prize for Creative and Effective Institutions and is now using the grant money to pioneer various ways in which task-sharing in mental health care can be properly distributed between primary care professionals and community based workers.
+In 1997, he and several local colleagues founded Sangath, a mental health research NGO located in Goa, that works with the LSHTM on projects focusing on child development, adolescent health, and mental health.
+In 2008, Sangath won the MacArthur Foundation’s International Prize for Creative and Effective Institutions and is using the grant money on ways in which task-sharing in mental health care can be properly distributed between primary care professionals and community based workers.
 Sangath is now ranked amongst India's leading public health research institutions.

 Patel has also served as editor for several major medical publications including the influential Lancet series on global mental health in 2007 and 2011 (as well as universal health care in India again in 2011), the PLoS Medicine series on packages of care for mental disorders in 2009, and the series on Global Mental Health Practices in 2012 and onwards.
 He was also editor of the International Journal of Epidemiology series on global mental health and psychiatric epidemiology in 2014.
-And as of recent, he is the editor of two Oxford University Press textbooks on global mental health titled "Global Mental Health: Principles and Practice" and "Global Mental Health Trials".
+He is the editor of two Oxford University Press textbooks on global mental health, Global Mental Health: Principles and Practice and Global Mental Health Trials.

-In 2007, he played a key role in setting up the new Movement for Global Mental Health, a global coalition of professionals and civilian volunteers working together to assist those affected by mental illness, by helping to promote as editor the 2011 Lancet series’ Call to Action.
-The movement has since amassed over 10,000 individuals working with over 200 institutions around the world.
-And as co-chair of the Grand Challenges in Global Mental Health, Patel has recently led efforts to identify promising research opportunities and priorities in global mental health.
+In 2007, he played a role in setting up the new Movement for Global Mental Health, a global coalition of professionals and civilian volunteers working together to assist those affected by mental illness, by helping to promote as editor the 2011 Lancet series’ Call to Action.
+The movement has grown to over 10,000 people working with over 200 institutions around the world.

-In 2003, he wrote the book "Where There Is No Psychiatrist," a mental health care manual primarily used in developing countries by non-specialist health workers and volunteers.
-It has since been translated into fifteen languages.
+In 2003, he wrote the book Where There Is No Psychiatrist, a mental health care manual primarily used in developing countries by non-specialist health workers and volunteers.
+It has been translated into fifteen languages.

 Patel is based in Boston, New Delhi, and Goa.